salomechamma/Whatsup-doc/README.md

 ### <a name="aboutme"></a>About Me

 Salomé lives in the San Francisco Bay Area.
-This is her first software project.
+This is her first software project.<br>
 Before Hackbright Salomé worked in Marketing for four years in New York, grwoing from a Coordinator to a Manager in top cosmetic companies.
 Prior to this, she completed a Master’s degree in Mathematics at Dauphine University including some coding classes followed by a Master’s in Business at ESSEC Business School.
 She decided to pick up coding where she left off and to join Hackbright.
 Salomé is now excited to look for a full-stack software engineer position in the Bay Area.

  Visit her on [LinkedIn](https://www.linkedin.com/in/salomechamma).